Animation

 animation of a gyroscope

-At the same time, I investigated exact solutions to mechanical problems that arise for articulated structures in space, where gravity and friction are low.
+A while ago, I investigated exact solutions to mechanical problems that arise for articulated structures in space, where gravity and friction are low.

 Rigid Body Collision Resolution